duydao/Text-Pastry/README.md

-# Insert Text #
+# Text Pastry #

-A Sublime Text 2-package to insert a sequence of text or numbers on multiple locations.
+Text Pastry is a plugin for Sublime Text 2 and gives you the tools to insert a sequence of text or numbers on multiple locations.

 Based on [Insert Nums](https://bitbucket.org/markstahler/insert-nums/) by [Mark Stahler](http://blog.markstahler.ca/)

 ## Usage ##

-To use _Insert Text_, we need to open a Document in [ST2](http://www.sublimetext.com/) and use [Multiple Selection](http://www.sublimetext.com/docs/2/multiple_selection_with_the_keyboard.html) to mark the insert locations _(in this document also refered to as selections)_.
+To use _Text Pastry_, we need to open a Document in [ST2](http://www.sublimetext.com/) and use [Multiple Selection](http://www.sublimetext.com/docs/2/multiple_selection_with_the_keyboard.html) to mark the insert locations _(in this document also refered to as selections)_.

-Please keep in mind that the selected text could be replaced when we run the _Insert Text_ command.
+Please keep in mind that the selected text could be replaced when we run the _Text Pastry_ command.
 To avoid that, we can alway place the cursor between letters by using **CMD + Click** or even select a whole column by using **ALT + Click**

-All we need to do now is to press **CMD + ALT + T** to open the _Insert Text_ command line.
+All we need to do now is to press **CMD + ALT + T** to open the _Text Pastry_ command line.
 The input panel will show up at the bottom of [ST2](http://www.sublimetext.com/).

 Now its time to run our first command.
-Let's enter `first second third` and hit enter to run the command. _Insert Text_ will add `first` to our first selection, `second` to the next selection and so on.
+Let's enter `first second third` and hit enter to run the command. _Text Pastry_ will add `first` to our first selection, `second` to the next selection and so on.

-_Insert Text_ will only replace as many words as we type into the command line.
+_Text Pastry_ will only replace as many words as we type into the command line.
 So if we have more selections then words, the rest of our selection will remain intact.

 ## Command Reference ##